 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

-Let’s say you’re picking up a rental car at the airport.
-As the clerk hands back your driver's license, they ask if you’d like to purchase supplemental insurance for $39.99 per day.
+You’re picking up your rental car at the airport, and as the clerk hands back your driver's license, they ask if you’d like to purchase supplemental insurance for $39.99 per day.

 You hesitate.
 Your credit card includes rental car insurance, doesn’t it?
-Isn’t it also kind of covered by your personal auto policy?
-You forgot to look it up before your trip.
+Isn’t it also covered by your personal auto policy?

 The clerk presses on, saying you could owe the entire value of the car ($35,000) without proper damage insurance.